intagaming/video-scripts/token-storage.md

 - [x] How can Refresh Token provide seamless experience?
 - [x] Implicit Flow?
-- [ ] Content Security Policy (XSS mitigation)
 - [x] Why "Backend for Frontend" architecture needs PKCE?
       [link](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#section-6.2)
-- [ ] OAuth 2.1?
-- [ ] Is `state` has a role of CSRF prevention when using PCKE?
+- [x] Is `state` has a role of CSRF prevention when using PCKE?
 - [x] OpenID Connect
 - [x] Many reasons why the Refresh Token expires?
+- [x] Why does the Redirect URL in the Authorization Request and the Access Token request have to match?
+- [x] Content Security Policy (XSS mitigation)
-- [ ] Maybe OAuth provides some very important reasons why storing tokens in localStorage is OK?
+- [x] Maybe OAuth provides some very important reasons why storing tokens in localStorage is OK?
 (Refresh Token Rotation, ...)

-- [x] Why does the Redirect URL in the Authorization Request and the Access Token request have to match?
+Additional OAuth researching:

+- [ ] OAuth 2.1?
 - [ ] OAuth client authentication (client_id, client_secret, jwt?)
 - [ ] Client Credentials for APIs to access its own resource?
 - [ ] Seems like OAuth services have SDKs to handle refresh token.
 Look at some.